radiumone-engage/r1-engage-android/README.md

 ###iv.
 Best Practices
 ####Event Naming Convention
-One common mistake is to parametrize event names (with user data for example).
-Event names should be hard-coded values that you use to segement data on a specific category of event.
+One common mistake is to parameterize event names (with user data for example).
+Event names should be hard-coded values that you use to segment data on a specific category of event.

 Example: "ProfileViewing"

 Avoid: "Profile Viewing - Lady Gaga's profile"

-As you may have thousands of user profiles in your database, it is preferable to keep the event name high level ("ProfileViewing") so you can run interesting anaytics on it.
-A high level event name will help answer a question like: How many profiles does a user visit every day on average?
+As you may have thousands of user profiles in your database, it is preferable to keep the event name high-level ("ProfileViewing") so you can run interesting analytics on it.
+A high-level event name will help answer a question like: How many profiles does a user visit every day on average?

 ####Parameter Variance